 A full profile of the city is set out in the Strategic Plan.
 Some of the key characteristics include the following:

 POPULATION AND PROJECTIONS

-Glasgow is expected to experience an increase in its demographic profile over the next 25 years, with the population forecast to increase by 7.1% to 659,000 by 2041.
+Glasgow is expected to experience an increase in its demographic profile over the longer term, with the population forecase to inrease by 7.1% to 659,000 by 2041.

 GLASGOW CITY POPULATION